 - Ask you questions about your eating habits and menstrual periods

-You and the counselor may talk about:
+You and the mental health provider may talk about:

 - How you feel about the way your body looks